-Johnson & Johnson (JNJ), the maker of medical products from Tylenol to Band-Aids, will join a group of 11 companies with exclusive worldwide rights to use the Olympic symbol.
+Johnson & Johnson (JNJ:US), the maker of medical products from Tylenol to Band-Aids, will join a group of 11 companies with exclusive worldwide rights to use the Olympic symbol.

 The sponsorship was announced today at a press conference at the Turin Winter Games attended by International Olympic Committee President Jacques Rogge.